 Hedged Accounts explained

-A CoinJar Hedged Account allows you to temporarily store your bitcoin in the form of an alternative currency (GBP, AUD, EUR, USD) - all of which are updated in real-time to global currency values.
-This can help protect your stored value from price fluctuations, and is convenient if you wish to use bitcoin, but don't want to actively monitor for price changes.
+A CoinJar Hedged Account allows you to temporarily store your digital currencies in the form of an alternative currency (GBP, AUD, EUR, USD) - all of which are updated in real-time to global currency values.
+This can help protect your stored value from price fluctuations, and is convenient if you wish to use digital currencies, but don't want to actively monitor for price changes.

 As a real-world example, this would be similar to converting an amount of Australian dollars into US dollars, in anticipation of a fluctuation of either currencies' value.

 Once set up, Hedged Accounts are shown alongside your regular accounts within CoinJar.
-You can easily transfer funds to and from a Hedged Account using your Everyday Bitcoin, Cash Account, and any other Hedged Account.
+You can easily transfer funds to and from a Hedged Account from any digital currency accounts, or your Cash Account.

 The following currencies are available as Hedged Accounts.
 Please keep in mind that CoinJar does not currently support all of these currencies outside of Hedged Accounts.

 - Great Britain Pound (GBP)

 - Euro (EUR)

 When moving funds between your different currency accounts within your CoinJar, there may be a small fee for the conversion.
 Please visit our dedicated transfer fees page for details.

 Are Hedged Accounts for me?